curtis-allan/Shad4Fasthtml/docs/md/progress_template.md

 Since the inner element of the progress bar has a style set to `translateX(-100%)` initially, we can return the progress state and total amount from our server route and use them to calculate the percentage loaded for each update.
 Once the progress reaches 100% of the total being served, we can update our components to reflect this, as shown above.

+>[!CAUTION]
->**Note:** The `eventSource.close()` function is used to close the connection.
-It should be utilised when the connection is no longer needed *AND* within error handling functions, to ensure the connection is closed and resources are freed!
+>The `eventSource.close()` function is used to close the connection.
+It should be utilised when the connection is no longer needed *AND* within error handling functions, to ensure the connection is closed.

 Finally, we can define our routes.
-In the case of this example, dummy methods and global variables are defined to simulate a real-world scenario duration.
+In the case of this example, dummy methods and global variables are defined to simulate a real-world scenario.

 ```python+html
 loaded = 0